cykorteam/cykorteam.github.io/2025/02/2025-02-01-Write-Up-AlpacaHack.markdown

 (170141183460469231731687303715884105728, 0, 0, 0) (170141183460469231731687303715884105727, 1, 63, 64)
 ```

-This means after the for loop, `l, r` are the following:
+This means after the for loop, `l, r` is the following:
 ```python
 l = x^170141183460469231731687303715884105728
 r = x^170141183460469231731687303715884105727 * k1 * k2^63 * k3^64